Yozankarki/yozankarki/README.md

 <div align="center">
 <h1>About Me</h1>
-I'm Yojan Karki, a code blooded animal who enjoys working on the user interface of applications.
-I'm a fan of frontend technologies like React.js and Express.js.
-I'm passionate about coding, love coffee, and I'm also learning about .NET technologies at the moment.
+ Hi, I'm Yojan Karki, a code blooded animal who enjoys working on .NET MVC with a strong enthusiasm for the MERN stack.
+I enjoy crafting user interfaces and am currently exploring the world of AngularJS.
+Passionate about coding, a fan of React.js and Express.js, and fueled by coffee, I thrive in building engaging and efficient applications.
 <br/>
 <br/>
 .<a href="https://drive.google.com/file/d/1sPR8HES8N54lsQrZAPx9Ge-T9kJXxgBt/view?usp=drive_link">Resume</a>.